techidaily/site-activate-lock/source/_posts/bypass-icloud-activation-lock-with-imei-code-on-your-iphone-15-pro-max-by-drfone-ios.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982462/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### Key Features of Wondershare Dr.Fone

-1. It operates through a simple 3-step process, making it user-friendly.
-2. You can use the Dr.Fone - Screen Unlock (iOS) without the need for any technical expertise.
-3. Dr.Fone has the capability to disable the iTunes backup encryption setting without causing data loss.

 ### Steps to Bypass iCloud Activation without IMEI Code via Wondershare Dr.Fone